BhaviChikhal/machine-learning/writeup.md

-Practical machine learning - Course project
+Practical machine learning --nae Course project
 ===========================================

 The goal of the project